 Sample preparation

 The water samples were filtered through 0.7 μm glass fiber filters (Grade GF/F circles 47 mm, Whatman, UK) including the field blank (Milli-Q water) control sample.
-Each sample was divided into four 1 L samples and extracted using solid phase extraction (SPE) cartridges in series: Oasis® HLB 6 cc Vac Cartridge (500 mg Sorbent per cartridge, Waters, USA) and Supelclean™ Coconut Charcoal SPE Tube (2 g, 6 mL, Sigma-Aldrich, USA).
+Each sample was divided into four 1 L samples and extracted using SPE cartridges in series: Oasis® HLB 6 cc Vac Cartridge (500 mg Sorbent per cartridge, Waters, USA) and Supelclean™ Coconut Charcoal SPE Tube (2 g, 6 mL, Sigma-Aldrich, USA).
 After loading and drying, the SPE cartridges were stored at -40℃.
 One randomly selected pair of SPE cartridges (out of the four pairs; consisting of one HLB and one Cocoa Charcoal cartridge), i.e. in total 18 × 2 = 36 cartridges plus the field blank, were shipped to the Department of Aquatic Sciences and Assessment, Swedish University of Agricultural Sciences (SLU, Uppsala, Sweden) and stored at 4℃ until SPE elution.
 Before elution of the SPE cartridges, the 21 ISs were added (50 ng per IS) after dilution in Milli-Q water (approx. 40 mL).

 The two cartridges (HLB and Cocoa Charcoal ) were eluted separately, first with 10 mL of a mixture of acetone and hexane (Vacetone:Vhexane=1:1) and then 10 mL of methanol [19] (Figure A1 in the Supporting Information).
 Each eluate was collected in a separate glass tube.
 The HLB and Cocoa Charcoal eluates were combined separately and evaporated under a gentle stream of nitrogen until approximately 4 mL.
 The HLB and Cocoa Charcoal eluates were then combined and reduced to below 0.5 mL and transferred to an LC-MS vial.
 After each transfer step, the previous container was washed twice with methanol, which was also transferred to the next vial.
-The final extract was evaporated to less than 500 μL in the vial and diluted to 1 mL with Milli-Q water (Figure A1 in the Supporting Information).
+The final extract was evaporated to less than 500 μL in the vial and diluted to 1 mL with methanol (Figure A1 in Supporting Information).

 Instrumental analysis

-The instrumental analysis was performed as described previously Tröger et al [17].
+The instrumental analysis was performed as described previously by Tröger et al. [17].
 In brief, a time-of-flight mass spectrometer (ToF) (Xevo G2-S, Waters, Micromass; Manchester, UK) coupled to a ultra-performance liquid chromatography (UPLC) system (Acquity H-Class with FTN injector; Waters, Milford, MA, USA) equipped with either an Acquity UPLC HSS T3-C18 column (positive ionisation mode) or UPLC BEH-C18 column (negative mode) was used.
 The mobile phase was a gradient containing Milli-Q water and acetonitrile, and the injection volume was 10 µL.
 All data were collected in MSE-mode, with a resolution of ~30 000 at 556.28 m/z using leucine enkephalin for the lock spray and UNIFI v1.8.2 as the software for data collection and evaluation.
-Details of the targeted compounds and the analytical procedure (including IS used for each analyte) are given in Table A3 in the Supporting Information.
+Details of the targeted compounds and the analytical procedure (including IS used for each analyte) are given in Table A3 in Supporting Information.

 Quality assurance and method performance

 Calibration curves were run for each target compound with a concentration range of 0.1-120 ng L-1.
-The concentrations in the samples were mostly within this range, except a few data for tris(2-chloroethyl) phosphate (TCEP), triethyl phosphate (TEP), and butyl dihydrogen phosphate and a high fraction of the laurilsulfate data, which reached higher levels (Supporting Information, Table A4).
+The concentrations in the samples were mostly within this range, except a few data for tris(2-chloroethyl) phosphate (TCEP), triethyl phosphate (TEP), and butyl dihydrogen phosphate and a high fraction of the laurilsulfate data, which reached higher levels (Table A4 in Supporting Information).
 Data reported outside the calibration curve are marked in the table and should be interpreted with care.